Azure/communication-ui-library/docs/references/creating-a-release.md

 This workflow will:

 1. Create a Pull Request to merge the prerelease branch back into the base branch.
+  1. For stable release only: Before creating the Pull Request, @azure/communiation-react will be version bumped once again to a `-beta.0` version (this ensures that we can continue to add changes of `prerelease`) type.
 1. Create a new release branch off of the prerelease branch.
 This branch will be used for the eventual release, but *it will never be merged back in the base branch*.
   1. Commit some release preparation modifications that can not be merged back, like choosing the dependency versions that depend on the type of the release.